 The Society continues to highly value and support the WOCN® Society-accredited education programs and the process of certification for WOC specialty nurses by the WOCNCB.
 We also recognize the ever growing demand for ostomy care services in all health care settings, and so have developed this program for care providers at the non-specialty level in order to achieve positive healing outcomes, prevent complications, and prevent unnecessary hospitalizations.
 While not all providers of ostomy care will seek or are eligible for WOCNCB certification, continuing education is essential for all levels of ostomy care providers to ensure quality of care for the patients we serve.

-The WOCN Society has developed marketing toolkits (available on the website: for Home Health and Hospitals and Health Care Systems).
+The WOCN Society will develop marketing toolkits that can be used to demonstrate the value of the program.
+Once these toolkits are available, they will be available on the WOCN website.
 Individuals, regions or affiliates who wish to provide/administer this course in their own area will be responsible for using the materials that are developed to market their program to their attendees.

 No. The OCA Program is geared to the non-specialty level of practice and does not have the depth and breadth of content as presented in the WOCN Society accredited nursing education programs (WOCNEPs).
 WOCNEPs have very specific requirements for the curriculum with content and methods of instruction that are designed to prepare post BS degree registered nurses for specialty practice and certification.

 The OCA graduates will not be prepared to serve as the “team leader.”
 Please refer to WOCN Society Position Statement: Role and Scope of Practice for Ostomy Care Providers.

 The course curriculum, instructional/delivery methods, and methods of evaluation of participants (written examination, competency evaluation scenarios/scoring guides/criteria for evaluation, etc.) were developed by the OCA Task Force and Committee and are produced and copyrighted by the WOCN Society.